carpentries/instructor-training/episodes/02-practice-learning.md

 > ## Handling Outcomes
 >
 > Formative assessments allow us as instructors to adapt our instruction to our audience.
-> What should we do as instructors if the class chooses:
+> What options do we have if a majority of the class chooses:
 >
 > 1. mostly one of the wrong answers?
 > 2. mostly the right answer?
 > 3. an even spread among options?
 >
-> For one of the above, enter your answer in the Etherpad.
+> Choose one of the above scenarios and compose a suggested response to it in the Etherpad.
 >
 > This discussion should take about 5 minutes.
 >
 >> ## Solution
->> 1. If the majority of the class votes for a single wrong answer, you can stop
+>> 1. If the majority of the class votes for a single wrong answer, you have a widespread misconception
->> to work on correcting that one particular misconception.
+>> and can stop to examine and that misconception.
 >> 2. If most of the class votes
->> for the right answer, it is probably safe to explain the answer and move on.
+>> for the right answer, it is ok to explain the answer and move on.
 Helpers can make
->> themselves available to help anyone at risk of being left behind.
+>> themselves available to assist anyone who still feels uncertain.
 >> 3. If answers are pretty evenly
 >> split between options, learners may be guessing randomly, reflecting an
 >> absent mental model rather than a broken one.
 In this case it is a good